miwipe/KapCopenhagen/README.md

 6. Extraction of unique reads classified to focal taxa that was used for downstream analysis
 7. Plant phylogenetic placement and molecular dating
 8. Mammalian phylogenetic placement and molecular dating
-9. Marine eukaryote SMAGs analysis
+9. Analyse the marine eukaryote SMAGs analysis

+All code, database build, mapping, analysis and DNA damage estimates was performed on a Red Hat Enterprise Linux Server running 7.7 (Maipo).

 ## Creating environment and installing dependencies using conda